maidsafe/rfcs/proposed/0028-launcher-low-level-api/0028-launcher-low-level-api.md

 the actual data can be retrieved.

 The DataMap obtained is saved to network as Immutable Data through self-encryption and the ID of the Immutable Data is used to refer to the DataMap.
+After a create or update operation a new ID relating to the DataMap will be returned.

 #### Create